 Now we're seeing organisations stepping up their security processes, including two-factor authentication, BYOD-appropriate security, meticulous security permissions, compliance factors and regular prompts for users to update passwords.
 For example, intranets enable organisations to access permissions management with detailed control over what different roles can and cannot do within the system.

-The cost of ignoring these risks can be steep: in 2020 a data breach can cost an Australian company an average of $3.35 million, according to the latest IBM research.
+The cost of ignoring these risks can be steep: in 2020 a data breach can cost an Australian company an average of $3.35 million, according to IBM research.

 There will also be an increasing need for organisations to provide resource and training for employees on how to best avoid data and security risks.
 Investment will be made in eLearning and cybersecurity knowledge bases.